-(D-3) Number and percent of participants who receive the services in their plans.
+(D-3) Number and percent of participants who receive the services in accordance with their plan including type, scope, amount, duration and frequency.
 N: Number of participants and/or legal decision makers who report they did receive the services in their plan.
 D: All participants.

-Data Source (Select one): Other If 'Other' is selected, specify:

-Zumity Emanteement Re view (QER) through the w so suscu unu system Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly ✓ 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Other Specify: Quarterly Representative Sample Confidence Interval = Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Data Source (Select one): Other .
+If 'Other' is selected, specif y: view (QER) through the w veh hased data system Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): ✓ State Medicaid Agency ☐ Weekly ✓ 100% Review Operating Agency ☐ Monthly ☐ Less than 100% Review ☐ Sub-State Entity ✓ Quarterly Representative Sample Confidence Interval = Other Specify: ☐ Annually Describe Group: ☐ Continuously and Ongoing Other Specify: Other Specify: